- Post History

 The questions that matter: A leader's guide to early-stage AI transformation

-- "How does this AI initiative reinforce what we already do best?" - This question grounds AI in your organization's existing strengths rather than positioning it as a disruptive threat.
+- "How does this AI initiative reinforce what we already do best?"
+This grounds AI in your organization's existing strengths rather than positioning it as a disruptive threat.
+For example, if your team prides itself on customer relationships, frame AI as "giving you more time for the conversations that matter" by handling routine inquiries.

-- "What would success look like for your role specifically?" - AI affects different functions differently.
+- "What would success look like for your role specifically?"
+AI affects different functions differently.
+Your service desk might celebrate deflection rates while your knowledge managers care about article quality.
 Understanding individual perspectives helps you address concerns before they become roadblocks.

-- "Where in your workflow do you spend time on tasks that feel like they should be easier?" - This surfaces real pain points that AI can address, creating natural advocates for adoption.
+- "Where in your workflow do you spend time on tasks that feel like they should be easier?"
+This is my favorite question because it surfaces real pain points that AI can address.
+Recently, a customer answered: "I spend 30 minutes every morning manually categorizing tickets."
+That became their first use case—and their strongest advocate.

-- "What concerns do you have that we haven't addressed yet?" - Creating psychological safety for honest feedback prevents underground resistance.
+- "What concerns do you have that we haven't addressed yet?"
+Creating psychological safety for honest feedback prevents underground resistance.
+You want concerns voiced in meetings, not whispered in hallways.

 The goal of framing isn't to sell AI to your team—it's to co-create a vision where AI enhances rather than threatens their professional identity.
 People who feel ownership over the transformation become your strongest champions.

 Once you've established the "why," you need to build the operational infrastructure to support execution.
-This means being deliberate about time, accountability, and collaboration structures—and being honest about where gaps exist.
+This is where good intentions meet reality.

-- "Do we have protected time for learning and experimentation, or will this compete with existing priorities?" - Without dedicated time, teams default to old habits under pressure.
+- "Do we have protected time for learning and experimentation, or will this compete with existing priorities?"
+Without dedicated time, teams default to old habits under pressure.
+I've seen this pattern repeatedly: great AI tools sitting unused because "I'm too busy."
+Build learning time into the schedule, or it won't happen.

-- "Who owns the outcome of this initiative, and is that clear to everyone?" - Ambiguous accountability kills AI projects.
+- "Who owns the outcome of this initiative, and is that clear to everyone?"
+Ambiguous accountability kills AI projects.
+Not "the AI team" or "IT"—which specific person is accountable for adoption?
+For business value?
+For ongoing improvement?
+Write it down.

-- "What cross-functional collaboration does this require, and have we built those bridges?" - AI initiatives often require data scientists, domain experts, and engineers to work together in new ways.
+- "What cross-functional collaboration does this require, and have we built those bridges?"
+AI initiatives often require data scientists, domain experts, and engineers to work together in new ways.
+If these groups haven't collaborated before, you need to create the forums and norms that enable it.

-- "What barriers exist to data sharing across departments?" - Data silos are one of the most common (and underestimated) obstacles to AI success.
+- "What barriers exist to data sharing across departments?"
+Data silos are one of the most common (and underestimated) obstacles to AI success.
+Sometimes they're technical.
+Often they're political.
+Always surface them early.

-- "Does this project address a real pain point that people actually care about?" - Technical elegance means nothing if the solution doesn't solve a problem people feel.
+- "Does this project address a real pain point that people actually care about?"
+Technical elegance means nothing if the solution doesn't solve a problem people feel.
+I've seen teams build sophisticated models for problems nobody had.

-- "Can we demonstrate value within 90 days?" - Early-stage projects should build credibility quickly.
+- "Can we demonstrate value within 120 days?"
+Early-stage projects should build credibility quickly.
 Save the multi-year transformations for after you've proven the concept.
+Quick wins create the political capital for bigger bets.

-- "Do we have the data we need, and is it accessible?" - The most common reason AI projects fail isn't the algorithm—it's the data.
-More on this to come!
+- "Do we have the data we need, and is it accessible?"
+The most common reason AI projects fail isn't the algorithm—it's the data.
+Before you commit, actually look at the data.
+Not what you think you have.
+What you actually have.

-- "What's the risk if the AI makes a mistake?" - Start with use cases where errors are recoverable.
+- "What's the risk if the AI makes a mistake?"
+Start with use cases where errors are recoverable.
 High-stakes decisions should wait until you've built both capability and trust.
+Password resets?
+Low risk.
+Loan approvals?
+Save that for later.

-- "Will this project create advocates or skeptics?" - Choose projects that touch people who will champion success—their enthusiasm is contagious.
+- "Will this project create advocates or skeptics?"
+Choose projects that touch people who will champion success—their enthusiasm is contagious.
+One excited early adopter is worth ten skeptics you convinced.

 Measuring AI success requires new leadership skills.
 Traditional metrics often miss what matters most in early-stage transformation: learning, adoption, and capability building.

-- "What would convince a skeptic that this is working?" - This forces you to identify evidence that matters to your toughest critics.
+- "What would convince a skeptic that this is working?"
+This forces you to identify evidence that matters to your toughest critics.
+Not what impresses you—what would move them?

-- "Are we measuring adoption or just availability?" - A tool that exists but isn't used delivers zero value.
+- "Are we measuring adoption or just availability?"
+A tool that exists but isn't used delivers zero value.
 Track usage, not just deployment.
+How many people logged in?
+How many used it this week?
+How many found it valuable enough to use again?

-- "What are we learning, and how are we capturing those lessons?" - In early stages, speed to learning matters more than speed to delivery.
+- "What are we learning, and how are we capturing those lessons?"
+In early stages, speed to learning matters more than speed to delivery.
+Document what worked, what didn't, and why.
+This becomes institutional memory.

-- "Can we articulate the ROI in terms executives care about?" - Time savings, error reduction, and customer satisfaction translate better than technical metrics.
+- "Can we articulate the ROI in terms executives care about?"
+Time savings, error reduction, and customer satisfaction translate better than technical metrics.
+"Reduced ticket resolution time by 23%" beats "achieved 94% model accuracy."

-- "What trade-offs are we making, and do all stakeholders understand them?" - Every AI decision involves trade-offs between accuracy, speed, cost, and risk.
+- "What trade-offs are we making, and do all stakeholders understand them?"
+Every AI decision involves trade-offs between accuracy, speed, cost, and risk.
 Transparent discussion prevents later surprises.
+Better to discuss trade-offs upfront than defend them after launch.

-- "How can we position this as augmentation rather than replacement?" - The most successful AI implementations enhance human capabilities rather than automating humans away.
+- "How can we position this as augmentation rather than replacement?"
+The most successful AI implementations enhance human capabilities rather than automating humans away.
+Frame it as "handling the work nobody wants so you can focus on what matters."

-- "What new skills will our team need, and how will we help them develop those skills?" - Investing in reskilling demonstrates commitment to your people's futures.
+- "What new skills will our team need, and how will we help them develop those skills?"
+Investing in reskilling demonstrates commitment to your people's futures.
+Don't just say "don't worry."
+Show them the plan.
+Show them the investment.
+Show them the path forward.

-- "How are we involving end users in the development process?" - People support what they help create.
+- "How are we involving end users in the development process?"
+People support what they help create.
 Early involvement transforms potential resisters into co-designers.
+Some of your best insights will come from end users, not technical teams.

-- "Where should humans maintain decision authority?" - Clear boundaries about human oversight build trust and ensure accountability.
+- "Where should humans maintain decision authority?"
+Clear boundaries about human oversight build trust and ensure accountability.
+"AI recommends, humans decide" for high-stakes scenarios.
+Say it clearly.
+Mean it genuinely.

-- "What feedback mechanisms exist for people to raise concerns or suggest improvements?" - Continuous feedback loops signal that you value human judgment alongside AI capabilities.
+- "What feedback mechanisms exist for people to raise concerns or suggest improvements?"
+Continuous feedback loops signal that you value human judgment alongside AI capabilities.
+Make it easy to flag issues.
+Make it safe to admit concerns.
+Make it visible that you act on feedback.

 Key takeaways: